How Rachel Helps Clients

 Prior to joining private practice, Rachel served as a law clerk for the Honorable P. Kevin Brobson in the Commonwealth Court of Pennsylvania.
 She also served as a judicial fellow for the Honorable Anne E. Lazarus in the Superior Court of Pennsylvania and as a judicial intern for the Honorable Dolores K. Sloviter in the U.S. Court of Appeals, Third Circuit.

-Rachel was recognized by Best Lawyers in America© Ones to Watch in 2022 & 2023 in the area of Labor and Employment Law – Management; Litigation - Labor and Employment.
+Rachel was recognized by Best Lawyers in America© Ones to Watch since 2022 in the areas of Labor and Employment Law – Management and Litigation - Labor and Employment.

 What Clients Can Expect